 Magyar Telekom won in November the „Excellence in Customer Service – Best Online Customer Service” Award.
 With this Telekom proved to be the country’s best in the area of online customer service through its customer service provided via the corporate website www.telekom.hu.

 Magyar Telekom and Telenor Hungary entered into a cooperation agreement for the joint development and operation of their 4G networks.
 The main goal of the agreement is to provide 4G coverage and 4G mobile Internet for customers in rural areas as early as possible.
-As a result Telekom increases its nationwide residential 4G coverage to 97% i.e. almost complete by the end of 2015.
+As a result Telekom increased its nationwide residential 4G coverage to 97% i.e. almost complete by the end of 2015.

 Magyar Telekom acquired 100% stake in the alternative ICT provider GTS Hungary from Deutsche Telekom.
 With the transaction completed in April Magyar Telekom has further strengthened its positions in the business services market.